Loading

 Etel marina – photo courtesy of marinas.com

 We visited in late May 2025.
-We approached on a 92 coeff tide and we were just after HW.
+We approached on a 92 coeff tide and we arrived just after HW.
+Etel has a famous sand bar which moves on a regular basis.
+As such, most british boats avoid the marina.
 The tide was still running into the estuary.
-We called up the Semaphone on VHF13 expecting to be told gauche, droit or tout droit but no assistance.
-The person at the Semaphore spoke no english and spoke to fast for us to be able to translate most of the french.
+We called up the Semaphore on VHF13 expecting to be told gauche, droit or tout droit but received no assistance.
+The person at the Semaphore spoke no english and spoke too fast for us to be able to translate most of the french.

-The marina now has a pontoon outside of the wall on the river side for visitors.
+The marina has a pontoon outside of the wall on the river side for visitors.
 This is now the main mooring.
-Everyone moors facing South, not sure why, probably the tide.
+Almost everyone moors with their bow facing South, not sure why, probably the tide.

-The first boats on the pontoon are ferries and the lifeboat, so best moor further down.
-There is also mooring on the outside of the pontoon just past the marina entrance.
+The first boats on the pontoon are for ferries and the lifeboat, so best moor further down.
+There is also mooring on the outside of the pontoon just past the marina entrance (K).
 The facilities are at the middle of the back of the marina, so distance wise, there is probably little difference in how far you have to walk.

-The marina office is helpful, but the other side of the marina, and facilities look fine.
+The marina office is helpful, but the other side of the marina, and facilities are modern and good.
 You can use your passport escale card to get in.
 Only one shower was open, the others were locked.
 It is mixed use.
-They are smart and hopefully there are more open mid summer.
-A single washing and single drying machine is available.
+The facilities are smart and hopefully there are more open mid summer.
+A single washing and single drying machine is available which worked really well.
 Euro 6 for washing and Euro 3 for dryer.

 The visitors moorings are in the tide, but even on a spring tide were OK.
 However, the passing boats do not keep to the 5 knot speed limit and there is no policing or control.
-So they go whatever speed they wish.
+So they go whatever speed they wish and have no respect or thought for the visitor boats.
 This means it can be quite bumpy with the swell from passing boats.
 It does quieten down in the evening but starts again at 6am, depending on the tide.
+This aspect is very disappointing.
+It was OK in our Princess V50 but some of the smaller boats did get tossed around.

 Electric has a button which goes off every 24 hours so you have to press the button again.
 Wifi code is available from the marina office and you need a code per day as they last 24 hours.

-Interesting boat trip up the river is well worth doing.
-Leaves at 10:30 and 15:30 with more in the summer.
+There is an interesting boat trip up the river is well worth doing.
+It leaves at 10:30 and 15:30 with more in the summer.
 Commentary in french only.

 The Port of Etel website reports: